Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Examples:
 ```
-#Comments are written like this.
+;Comments are written like this.

-MOV R4, 5 #moves the immediate value 5 into R4.
+MOV R4, 5 ;moves the immediate value 5 into R4.
-MOV R4, 0b111 #moves the immediate value 5 into R4.
+MOV R4, 0b111 ;moves the immediate value 5 into R4.
-MOV R4, 0x5 #moves the immediate value 5 into R4.
+MOV R4, 0x5 ;moves the immediate value 5 into R4.

-#All instructions do the exact same thing.
+;All instructions do the exact same thing.
 ```

 #### Conditions: